Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     //Interaction
     scan_message:{ //The message spoken when scanning this entity. message:..., //See furniture variable scan_message; "spawn_ghost" not accepted. sender:"scanner", //Optional, who speaks when scanning this entity.
 If set to "scanner", and the scan is from Gooigi, sends the usual "......" message instead.
-Default = me; only used if message is 'JSON'. plural_message:'JSON' //Optional, the message used when more than 1 player is present; only used if sender is set to "me" and message is 'JSON'.
+Default = "me"; only used if message is 'JSON'. plural_message:'JSON' //Optional, the message used when more than 1 player is present; only used if sender is set to "me" and message is 'JSON'.
     },
     can_talk_to:1b, //Whether this entity can be talked to.
 Default = 1b for Toad and E. Gadd, and 0b for everything else.